- 1 cup hearts of palm

 - 1 cup hearts of celery, bottom 2-inches of root end reserved

 - 1 cup artichoke hearts

 - 1/2 cup flat-leaf Italian parsley, finely chopped

 - 2 tablespoons extra virgin olive oil

-- Pinch of red pepper or chipotle flakes
+- 1 pinch red pepper or chipotle flakes

 - 1½ blood oranges, zest and juice